 | |

 This task executes the hugo server command.
 The -D flag ensures that we can preview content in draft mode, and again, the --source argument ensures the correct folder is served.
-It’s important to note that the Serve does not have "isDefault": true since we do not want the two tasks to conflict when using the Ctrl+Shift+B keyboard shortcut.
+The Serve task does not have "isDefault": true because we do not want the two tasks to conflict when using the Ctrl+Shift+B keyboard shortcut.

 So far I’m pretty pleased with my experience with the Hugo static site generator.